jgrocott/express-app-route-versioning/README.md

 Simple node.js module provides versioning for expressjs routes/api at an application level, providing segmentation of routes, controllers and services.

 Please see [express-routes-versioning](https://github.com/Prasanna-sr/express-routes-versioning) repo for the original/alternative approach.
+For more details on how they differ, see the section [Comparison to express-routes-versioning](#comparison-to-express-routes-versioning)

 ## Install